 Guidelines for Implementation

-- If a student is permitted to withdraw from a course after the ten-week period (Period 3), the signatures and approval of the Unit Dean in which the course is being taught and the course instructor are required.
-It is the student's responsibility to initiate withdrawal by obtaining the official form designed for this purpose from the Registrar's Office, having it signed by the instructor, and submitting it to the Unit Dean in which the course is being taught.
+- If a student is permitted to withdraw from a course after the ten-week period (Period 3), the approvals of the Unit Dean in which the course is being taught and the course instructor are required.
+It is the student's responsibility to initiate the course withdrawal by obtaining the official electronic form designed for this purpose from the Registrar's Office web page.
+After initiating the electronic course withdrawal form, it will be routed to the appropriate parties mentioned above for approval.
 A student may seek assistance from the Dean of Students in facilitating this process, including such cases in which the instructor cannot be reached.
-Written notification of the signed form designed for this purpose will be sent by the Unit Dean to the Registrar for processing, who will, in turn, notify the student, the course instructor, the student's advisor, and the Unit Dean immediately.
+Notification of the approved form designed for this purpose will be sent by the Unit Dean to the Registrar for processing, who will, in turn, notify the student, the course instructor, the student's advisor, and the Unit Dean immediately.
 If both the course instructor and the Unit Dean agree with the withdrawal, a grade of "W" will be assigned by the instructor and posted by the Registrar.
 If the course instructor and the Unit Dean disagree with the withdrawal, then the student will be assigned a grade as determined by the course instructor.

 - Disagreements between course instructor and the Unit Dean on course withdrawal cases will be automatically forwarded by the Registrar to the Academic Standards Committee of the University.
 A subcommittee consisting of at least two faculty and one member from the Office of Student Affairs will review the withdrawal and reasons for disagreement within one academic week.
 The decision of this subcommittee will be recorded by the Registrar and forwarded to the student, the course instructor, and the Unit Dean.